Ravenbrook/mps/procedure/review.rst

 _`.express.risk`: The other person must agree that the change has low risk, and that express review will achieve `2.
 Purpose`_.

-- Not every small change is low-risk, but size and the objects changed are a useful guide.
+- Size is not risk.
+It's much more important to consider *what* is being changed and *how*.

 _`.express.time`: Express review should take no more than about 30 minutes.
 If it takes longer, revert to full review.